Connecting Abilities Program:

 Ability Links NSW

 Ability Links NSW works within local communities to assist people with disability, their families and carers to be valued and active members of their community.
 Ability Links coordinators, known as ‘Linkers’, work with people with disability, their families and carers to plan for their future, and help them become more confident, supporting them to achieve their goals and access support and services in their community.
 Linkers also work alongside communities and mainstream services, supporting them to become more welcoming and inclusive.

 This service is available to people with a disability aged 9 to 64 and who are generally not accessing specialist disability services, carers and families of people with a disability.

-Kinchela Boys Home Aboriginal Corporation has 2 fulltime Linkers which are both Aboriginal identified positions.
+Kinchela Boys Home Aboriginal Corporation have 2 fulltime Linkers who are both Aboriginal identified positions.
 Our Linkers work with Aboriginal, Torres Strait Islander and non-Indigenous community members and can refer you to another Ability Links program in our area if you prefer working with a non-Aboriginal service provider.

 KBHAC delivers Ability Links NSW in parts of Metropolitan and South Western Sydney.
 This includes: Ashfield, Burwood, Fairfield, Strathfield, the Inner West, City of Sydney, Canterbury, Bankstown and Liverpool